-- Accidentally operating a control lever can cause the machine to move suddenly, possibly causing a serious accident. - When leaving the operator's seat, be sure to place the lock lever securely in the lock position. - 1.
-Check that the lock lever 1 is in the lock position.
+- Accidentally operating a control lever can cause the machine to move suddenly, possibly causing a serious accident. - When leaving the operator's seat, be sure to place the lock levers securely in the lock position. - 1.
+Check that the lock lever 1 are in the lock position.

-When the lock lever 1 is in the unlock position, the engine cannot be started.
-Pull the lock lever 1 up to start the engine.
+When both the lock lever are in the unlock position, the engine cannot be started.
+Pull either lock lever up to start the engine.